Alex-Kobe/ProductCountdownTimer/readme.md

 - Go into your wordpress dashboard & direct youself to your plugins section
 - Enable the plugin

 This will add a subdirectory to your sidebar and allow you to access the settings.
 Here you can change the settings previously spoken about in the document.
-To fiinish of, you will need to add shortcode to your products page where you would like to place your countdown timer.
+To fiinish off, you will need to add shortcode to your products page where you would like to place your countdown timer.
 The shortcode should look like the below code.

 ```
-countdown_timer
+[ countdown_timer ]
 ```